Encouraging the best in each other

 The RCH has a heavy concentration of programming which focuses on helping community members develop a healthy life style.
 These include after school and drop in programs for youth, gardening, cooking and exercise.
 Gardening involves farming the raised beds at the RCH, overseeing the planting and harvesting of the nearby community garden.

-In 2016, RCH began our Food Rescue and Mobilization program, which has rescued and distributed over 80,000 pounds of produce.
-This produce has gone back to the community through nutritious meals, healthy cooking education and produce distribution.
+In 2017, RCH began our Food Rescue and Mobilization program, which has rescued and distributed over 80,000 pounds of produce.
+Food scarcity is more prevalent than most people realize especially for members of marginalized communities.
+Our focus is on perishable foods, fresh produce, and proteins.
+The food we rescue goes back to the community through nutritious meals, healthy cooking education and produce distribution.

 In March 2020, in response to the COVID-19 pandemic and resulting food scarcity, RCH suspended in-house programming and began to distribute produce, daily lunches, prepared meals and meal kits to food insecure families in Lake County.
 The roles of volunteer and participant were interchangeable.
 Many who needed food took on leadership volunteer roles to help their community in need.
 Crushing food inequality continues to be a priority for the last two years we’ve rescued food and provide it to local soup kitchens and food pantries that have seen an increase in demand during the pandemic.